 If you are looking at making a career out of coding or wanting to create websites for customers, definitely look at investing in a program where you will get some one-on-one guidance from experienced mentors.

 5. It’s not relevant to me

-This was probably my biggest mental hurdle.
 I don’t want to build websites as a career, so why should I bother?

 By not learning to code you are seriously diminishing your scope of expertise.
 And as technology progresses, it will only get worse.
 This is not an exaggeration, it’s the truth.

 Without any coding knowledge you are putting yourself in a very vulnerable position where you are completely dependent on developers for their knowledge.
 As an employee, this puts your job at risk and as a business owner you are forfeiting control over a critical part of your business – and spending lots of money for the privilege.